Beto, Bentz, Becas: The Surprising Cross-Lingual Effectiveness of BERT: Experiments

 \insertParsingTable

-\paragraph{Dependency Parsing} We use the best performing model on average in \newcite{ahmad2018near} as a zero-shot transfer baseline, i.e. transformer encoder with graph-based parser \cite{dozat2016deep}, and dictionary supervised cross-lingual embeddings \cite{smith2017offline}.
-Dependency parsers, including \citeauthor{ahmad2018near}, assume access to POS tags: a cross-lingual representation.
-We consider two versions of mBERT: one with gold POS tags and one without.
-When POS tags are available, a POS tag embedding is concatenated with the final output of mBERT.
+\paragraph{Dependency Parsing} We use the best performing model on average in \newcite{ahmad-etal-2019-difficulties} as a zero-shot transfer baseline, i.e. transformer encoder with graph-based parser \cite{dozat2016deep}, and dictionary supervised cross-lingual embeddings \cite{smith2017offline}.
+Dependency parsers, including \citeauthor{ahmad-etal-2019-difficulties}, assume access to gold POS tags: a cross-lingual representation.
+We consider two versions of mBERT: with and without gold POS tags.
+When tags are available, a tag embedding is concatenated with the final output of mBERT.

-\cref{tab:parsing} shows that mBERT outperforms the baseline on average by 7 .3points UAS and 0.4 point LAS absolute improvement.
-Note that we highlight both the best and the second best result.
-Interestingly, the LAS is weaker than the baseline in many languages.
-With the help of POS tags, we further observe 1.6 points UAS and 4.7 point LAS absolute improvement on average.
-It appears that adding POS tags, which provide clearer cross-lingual representations, benefit mBERT.
+\cref{tab:parsing} shows that mBERT outperforms the baseline on average by 7.3 point UAS and 0.4 point LAS absolute improvement even without gold POS tags.
+Note in practice, gold POS tags are not always available, especially for low resource languages.
+Interestingly, the LAS of mBERT tends to weaker than the baseline in languages with less word order distance, in other words, more closely related to English.
+With the help of gold POS tags, we further observe 1.6 points UAS and 4.7 point LAS absolute improvement on average.
+It appears that adding gold POS tags, which provide clearer cross-lingual representations, benefit mBERT.

-\paragraph{Summary} Across all five tasks, mBERT demonstrate strong and sometimes state-of-the-art zero-shot cross-lingual performance without any cross-lingual signal.
+\paragraph{Summary} Across all five tasks, mBERT demonstrate strong (sometimes state-of-the-art) zero-shot cross-lingual performance without any cross-lingual signal.
 It outperforms cross-lingual embeddings in four tasks.
-With a small amount of target language supervision and cross-lingual signal, mBERT may improve further, and we leave this as future work.
-In short, mBERT is a surprisingly effective cross-lingual model for a wide range of NLP tasks.
+With a small amount of target language supervision and cross-lingual signal, mBERT may improve further; we leave this as future work.
+In short, mBERT is a surprisingly effective cross-lingual model for many NLP tasks.